Security Awareness Isn’t Dead: But It’s Not Enough

 However, this doesn’t mean security awareness programs don’t work.
 Instead, it highlights how attackers have adapted, using AI, machine learning, and advanced social engineering tactics across email, SMS, voice calls, and social media to bypass traditional defenses.

-The bigger issue is that awareness alone doesn’t change behavior.
+The core problem is that awareness alone does not change behavior.
 A Gartner survey found that 69% of employees admitted to bypassing security policies in the past year, and 74% would do so if it helped them meet business goals (Gartner, 2022).
+This behavioral gap has not closed in 2026.
+It has widened.

 Has Security Awareness Failed?